Three Key Facts:

 -

-In a landmark agreement to cut carbon pollution and protect American jobs, the U.S. Department of Energy has awarded a $75 million grant to Cleveland-Cliffs’ Butler Works steel plant in Lyndora, Butler County – America’s last remaining producer of high-silicon electrical steel.
+In a landmark agreement to cut carbon pollution and protect American jobs, the U.S. Department of Energy has awarded a $75 million grant to Cleveland-Cliffs’ Butler Works steel plant in Lyndora – America’s last remaining producer of high-silicon electrical steel.
 The investment will enable the plant to electrify its production process, meeting new federal emissions standards while preserving nearly 1,300 union jobs and positioning the company to expand its operations.

 Rising costs and newly proposed environmental standards had put the Butler Works plant at risk of closing.
 However, a combination of union advocacy and federal investment ensured that the plant, which is more than a hundred years old, remained operational.